 We have successfully done over 1000 expungement cases in Florida.
 We offer a money-back guarantee on record sealing and expungement cases.
 We are so confident that we offer great service at the best prices, we also back our prices up with a price match policy.
 Just bring in a lower quote or offer from one of our competitors and it will be matched.

 |Specializes in Record Clearing||Yes||No|

 ** The money back guarantee applies to denials at the court level after a certificate of eligibility is granted by the FDLE.
-If the certificate of eligibility is denied by the FDLE (before case reaches the court level), there will a refund of amount paid minus the $75 filing fee paid to the FDLE and $200 for case research.
+If the certificate of eligibility is denied by the FDLE (before case reaches the court level), there will a refund of amount paid less $200 for case research and not including the $75 processing fee paid to the FDLE.

 |Benefits||RecordGone.com||Typical Attorney Site|